Diploma of Information Technology

 • Satisfactory complete year 11.

-• Students are required to bring their own laptop with Microsoft Office 2007 or a later version installed for face to face classes.
+Students are required to bring their own laptop with Microsoft Office 2007 or a later version installed for face to face classes.
+Students will be required to work on MYOB throughout the course.
+MYOB educational version will be provided by GBCA.

-This bookkeeper course is delivered over a maximum of one year, including public holidays and term break.
+This course is delivered over a maximum of one year, including public holidays and term break.
 Fastrack learners may complete the course in a shorter duration.

-Two (2) sessions per week
+Schedule: Two (2) sessions per week

 Assessment methods